laceflowermc/mods/content/docs/extendedcrafting/ender-crafting-recipes.md

 ---
 id: ender-crafting-recipes
-title: Ender Crafting Recipes - Datapack
+title: Ender Recipes
-sidebar_label: Ender Crafting Recipes
+category: Extended Crafting
 ---

 Extended Crafting allows you easily add your own Ender Crafting recipes.
 Here's how you do it.